 Journalists are the first people to report incidents of violence in the country.
 Since everyday journalists are the witness of harsh circumstances while reporting different types of violence, suicide attacks, such as the latest attack on protestors in Deh-mazang Square in Kabul, they are prone to experience traumas that would affect their mental health.
 AJSC’s […]

 Despite the fact that journalists and media organizations have proved their fairness and professionalism by playing a critical role in dissemination of accurate and unbiased information over the last fourteen years, recently they have faced serious threats albeit being professional and unbiased.

 Declaration of Afghan Media Community against the Recent Threats of the Taliban

-Sorry, this entry is only available in Dari and Pashto.
+Sorry, this entry is only available in Pashto and Persian.

 Najibullah Musafir, a renowned Afghan photojournalist, who was sentenced to six months imprisonment, was pardoned by President Mohammad Ashraf Ghani by virtue of a presidential decree and will be released soon.
 The Afghan photojournalist, Najibullah Musafir’s case falls eight years back when he took pictures of female basketball players in the Ghazi Stadium of Kabul. […]

 In the afternoon of last Friday, a police officer beat up Jamshid Hakak, correspondent of Asia private TV station in Herat Province, following a verbal argument.
 The correspondent sustained facial and skull injuries as a consequence of the quarrel.
 Manager of Asia TV Maqsood Ahrari calls for critical investigation of the incident by government and […]